 Petrol is dirt cheap in the US compared to the UK, and sold priced per gallon.
 We found prices ranged from $3.19 – $4.19 per gallon (2019 in California.
 It was much cheaper in Arizona.)
 When you work it back to litres and pounds there’s really not much in it price-wise, so it’s not worth driving around looking for a cheap filling station.

 However, Arco are often cheapest, along with supermarket filling stations attached to Ralphs or Walmart.

 You have to pay before you fill up and cash prices are often cheaper than card prices.
 On one trip we travelled 1150 miles and only spent $150 on petrol.

-8. DRIVING LAWS & TIPS FOR THE USA
+8. DRIVING LAWS & TIPS FOR THE ROAD IN THE USA

 Make sure you read up on all driving laws before you go on your road trip, they vary from State to State!
 Here are a few that we picked up on: